 Will the CF Foundation allow project extensions due to delays related to COVID-19?

 Awardees in their final year of funding should submit a no-cost extension request to the CF Foundation Grants Office within 90 days of the project end date.
-First time extensions for projects ending between March 1 and August 1, 2020 that are determined to be necessary by the CF Foundation due to COVID-19 will be approved for a maximum of 12 months.
+First time extensions for projects ending between March 1, 2020 and December 31, 2021 that are determined to be necessary by the CF Foundation due to COVID-19 will be approved for a maximum of 12 months.
 If you have any other questions or need additional information, please contact the program administrator listed on your award letter or contact the Grants Office (email@example.com).

 Due to COVID-19, I will no longer be able to complete my project and would like to close out my award.
 What is the process for doing this?

 Please contact the program administrator listed on your award letter or contact the Grants Office (firstname.lastname@example.org) to receive administrative guidance and to obtain the appropriate closeout forms.